Skip to main content

 user-svc:org:{org_dBZRCej3fo}:user

-In many endpoints such as assignRole and saveInvites, the topic of "role ownership" comes up.
+In many endpoints such SaveEnrolls, the topic of "role ownership" comes up.
 The basic problem is simple: just because someone has a role, it doesn't mean they can also bestow that role upon other users.
 In simple terms, if an admin makes someone a user, that user should not be able to make others users, as that is the privilege of the admins.

 A user "owns" a role in the following cases:

-• A user with the slug joe-doe owns roles like joe-doe:any-custom-role.
+• The role is prefixed with the caller's slug.
+For example, a user with the slug joe-doe owns roles like joe-doe:any-custom-role.

 By enforcing role ownership rules, the system ensures that roles are only assigned by authorized users, preventing privilege escalation and maintaining security within the organization.